 Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally, causing relatively few symptoms, or widely, involving multiple organs and causing severe multiorgan failure.
 Amyloidosis can occur de novo or be secondary to various infectious, inflammatory, or malignant conditions.
 Diagnosis is by biopsy of affected tissue; the amyloidogenic protein is typed using a variety of immunohistologic and biochemical techniques.
 Treatment varies with the type of amyloidosis.

-The pituitary gland controls the functions of peripheral endocrine glands.
-Pituitary structure and function and relationships between the hypothalamus and the pituitary gland are in Overview of the Endocrine System.
+The pituitary gland controls the functions of peripheral endocrine glands (see figure ).
+Pituitary structure and function and relationships between the hypothalamus and the pituitary gland are discussed in Overview of the Endocrine System.

-Polyglandular deficiency syndromes (PDS) are characterized by sequential or simultaneous deficiencies in the function of several endocrine glands that have a common cause.
+Polyglandular deficiency syndromes are characterized by sequential or concurrent deficiencies in the function of several endocrine glands that have a common cause.
 Etiology is most often autoimmune.
-Categorization depends on the combination of deficiencies, which fall within 1of 3 types.
+Categorization depends on the combination of deficiencies, which fall within 1 of 3 types.
 Diagnosis requires measurement of hormone levels and autoantibodies against affected endocrine glands.
 Treatment includes replacement of missing or deficient hormones and sometimes immunosuppressants.

-Porphyrias result from genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
-These deficiencies allow heme precursors to accumulate, causing toxicity.
+Porphyrias are rare disorders in which there are defects in the pathway of heme synthesis due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
+These deficiencies, coupled with other factors, especially up-regulation of the first and normally rate-controlling step in the pathway, allow heme precursors to accumulate, causing toxicity.
 Porphyrias are defined by the specific enzyme deficiency.
 Two major clinical manifestations occur: neurovisceral abnormalities (the acute porphyrias) and cutaneous photosensitivity (the cutaneous porphyrias).